julietaumpierrez/documents-photoholmes/src/photoholmes/methods/splicebuster/README.md

 # Splicebuster: a new blind image splicing detector

-This is the implementation of the [Splicbuster](https://ieeexplore.ieee.org/abstract/document/7368565) paper.
-The original implementation could be found [here](https://www.grip.unina.it/download/prog/Splicebuster/).
+This is the implementation of the method by Cozzolino et al. that can be found [here](https://ieeexplore.ieee.org/abstract/document/7368565) paper.

-The code contained in this library was derived from [the original implementation](https://www.grip.unina.it/download/prog/Splicebuster/) and from a code provided by Marina Gardella, Quentin Bammey and Tina Nikoukhah. #FIXME
+The code contained in this library was derived from [the original implementation](https://www.grip.unina.it/download/prog/Splicebuster/) and from a code provided by Marina Gardella, Quentin Bammey and Tina Nikoukhah, making only minor changes to fit the PhotoHolmes library structure.

 ## Description